 A critical behavioural economics and behavioural science reading list

-This reading list is a balance to the one-dimensional view in many popular books, TED talks, or conferences.
+This reading list is a balance to the one-dimensional view in many popular books, TED talks, conferences, academic press releases and consultancy sales pitches.
 For those who feel they have a good understanding of the literature after reading Thinking Fast and Slow, Predictably Irrational and Nudge, this is for you.
-[In the time since I first wrote this, it’s fair to say that the balance has swung on Twitter.]
+[In the time since I drafted the first version of this list in 2017, it’s fair to say that the balance has swung a bit.]

-The purpose of this reading list is not to argue that all behavioural economics or behavioural science is bunk (it’s not).
-It is also not designed to be balanced - you can combine this list with plenty of reading lists from elsewhere for that (for example).
+The purpose of this reading list is not to imply that all behavioural economics or behavioural science is bunk (it’s not).
+That said, I did not design the list to be balanced; you can combine this list with plenty of reading lists from elsewhere for that.

 1. Books